-We generated C-terminal deletion CASR constructs, one lacking exon 7 (CASR{1.598}) that encodes the transmembrane and intracellular domains and the other (CASR{1.464}) lacking exon 7 as well as 5 and 6^{33} (Figure 1a).
+We generated C-terminal deletion CASR constructs, one lacking exon 7 (CASR{1.598}) that encodes the transmembrane and intracellular domains and the other (CASR{1.464}) lacking exon 7 as well as 5 and 633 (Figure 1a).
 The extracellular calcium-binding sites and the sites mediating homodimerization are located at first 500 amino acids of CASR.^{34,35} Total cell lysates of HEK293 cells stably transfected with each truncated receptors in vitro respectively produced single products with the predicted molecular mass of ~65 kDa and ~80 kDa, which were larger than predicted from the nucleotide sequence (ie, ~55 or ~70 kDa), consistent with in vitro glycosylation of the translated products (Figure 1b).
 In contrast, full length CASR produced a ~250 kDa band representing dimerized product as well as bands of 140 and 120 kDa, representing differentially glycosylated products as previously reported.30

-Figure I Expression of truncated mutant human CASRs.
+Figure 1 Expression of truncated mutant human CASRs.
 A) Schematic diagram of human CASR gene and truncated hCASR constructs.
 CASR{1.464} contains exons 2 to 4 and CASR{1.598} contains exons 2 to 6, both lacking exon 7 that encodes the 7-transmembrane domain (7TM) and C-terminal region."-" denotes the binding site for the anti-CASR ADD antibody in exon 4.
 B and C) Expression of recombinant CASR proteins in total cell lysates (B) and conditioned media (C) by Western blots analysis with ADD antibody.
 Total cells lysates (B) or conditional media (C) were isolated from HEK293 cells stably transfected with either full-length wild-type CASR or mutant CASR{1.464} and CASR{1.598} cDNAs as described in Materials and methods.
-Notes: The differentially glycosylated receptor full length CASR is denoted by (), the truncated mutant receptor CASR{1.598} by the block arrow " \leftarrow " are present in both cell lysates and conditioned media.
-Abbreviations:
+Notes: The differentially glycosylated receptor full length CASR is denoted by (), the truncated mutant receptor CASR{1.464} by the arrow "←" and the truncated mutant receptor CASR{1.464} by the arrow "←" and the truncated and conditioned media.

 To confirm secretion of the extracellular domain recombinant proteins, we compared the proteins in total cell lysates and conditional media derived from cells expressing full-length and truncated CASR constructs.
-Using anti-CASR antiserum, the expected size immunoreactive bands corresponding to CASR{1-464} and CASR{1-598} were observed in conditioned medium from HEK293 cells expressing the truncated receptors, whereas these bands were absent from conditioned medium derived from HEK293 cells expressing full-length CASR (Figure 1c).
+Using anti-CASR antiserum, the expected size immunoreactive bands corresponding to ${\rm CASR}{1-464}$ and ${\rm CASR}{1-598}$ were observed in conditioned medium from HEK293 cells expressing the truncated receptors, whereas these bands were absent from conditioned medium derived from HEK293 cells expressing full-length CASR (Figure 1c).
 Similar results were obtained using the V5 antibody to detect the secreted proteins (Data not shown).
-This result indicated that these truncated recombinant proteins CASR{1.464} and CASR{1,598} are secreted into conditioned media, similar to the $\Delta exon7$ -CASR construct reported by Chang and colleagues25 (Figure 1c).
+This result indicated that these truncated recombinant proteins ${\rm CASR}{1-598}$ are secreted into conditioned media, similar to the $\Delta exon7-CASR$ construct reported by Chang and colleagues25 (Figure 1c).